We are no longer accepting applications for LEAD’s Graduate Assistant position.

-The LEAD Graduate Assistant (GA) will be an integral part of the LEAD team, helping to provide leadership training, resources, services, and recognition to encourage all Mason students to become socially conscious leaders and civically engaged citizens.
-The LEAD GA will assist in the coordination, implementation, and evaluation of major LEAD office programming (e.g. Leadership Mason Conference, Emerging Leaders Program, Active Leaders Program, President’s Leadership Seminar, Freedom and Learning Forum, Mason LeaderShape).
-They will also serve as a co-advisor for a student group, serve as a teaching assistant for a leadership class and facilitate leadership workshops.
+The LEAD Graduate Professional Assistant (GA) will be an integral part of the LEAD team, helping to provide leadership training, resources, services, and recognition to empower all Mason students to become more effective, ethical leaders.
+The LEAD GA will assist in the coordination, implementation, and evaluation of major LEAD office programming.
+They will co-supervise the Student Leadership Consultants with the Association Director, serve as a co-advisor for the L-TEAM, serve as a teaching assistant for the Ethics and Leadership course (INTS 404), and facilitate leadership workshops

-- Must have and maintain a 3.0 GPA.
+- Must have and maintain a 3.0 GPA

-- Must be in good academic and judicial standing.
+- Must be in good academic and judicial standing

-- Must possess strong written and verbal communication skills (must meet English language proficiency requirement).
+- Must possess strong written and verbal communication skills (must meet English language proficiency requirement)

-- Must be able to work 20 hours per week.
+- Must be able to work 20 hours per week

-- Must have demonstrated experience and skills in working with college students, new students, and campus stakeholders.
+- Must have demonstrated experience and skills in working with college students, new students, and campus stakeholders

-- Must be reliable, responsible, self-motivated, confident, sincere, flexible, dedicated, and considerate.
+- Must be reliable, responsible, self-motivated, confident, sincere, flexible, dedicated, and considerate

-- Must be able to work successfully as an individual and within a team.
+- Must be able to work successfully as an individual and within a team

-- Must have an ability to relate to people from diverse backgrounds.
+- Must have an ability to relate to people from diverse backgrounds

-- Must have a sincere desire to help students.
+- Must have a sincere desire to help students

-- Must exhibit exceptional professionalism and a strong work ethic.
+- Must exhibit exceptional professionalism and a strong work ethic

-- Assist in the coordination, implementation, and evaluation of major LEAD office programming (e.g. Leadership Mason Conference, Emerging Leaders Program, Active Leaders Program, President’s Leadership Seminar, Freedom and Learning Forum, Mason LeaderShape, Fear2Freedom, Godwin Middle School Leadership Program, and Godwin Middle School InCredAble Leadership Conference).
+- Assist in the coordination, implementation, and evaluation of major LEAD office programming (e.g. Leadership Mason Conference, Brown Bag Lunch Series, Alumni Leadership Speaker Series, Fear 2 Freedom, Emerging Leaders Program, Freedom and Learning Forums, Dear World, Family Weekend Day of Service, Siblings Weekend Day of Service, 9/11 Day of Service, Mason LIFE partnership, Hampton Middle School Leadership Workshops, Incredible Leadership Conference, Somatic Leadership Institute, and Ethics and Leadership course).

 - Co-advise and co-supervise the Leadership Consultants (LCs)

-- Serve as a co-advisor for the L-TEAM and coordinate the presentations/workshops that L-TEAM facilitates with student organizations, UNIV 100 classes, etc.
+- Coordinate the presentations/workshops that the Leadership Consultants facilitate with student organizations, UNIV 100 classes, etc.

-- Instructor for the Emerging Leaders Program
+- Advisor for the Emerging Leaders Program

-- Teaching Assistant (TA) for the Ethics and Leadership Course.
+- Teaching Assistant (TA) for the Ethics and Leadership Course

 - Coordinate and implement (in conjunction with the LCs) the Alumni Leadership Speaker Series, Brown Bag Lunch Series, LEAD’s involvement in Siblings Weekend, Community Service and Outreach programs